-A terrific black-eyed peas recipe is important to have in your recipe arsenal when it comes to great meals in your crockpot.
-It is thought of to be comfort food and is wonderful on a cold winter’s day.
+A terrific black-eyed peas recipe is important to have in your arsenal when it comes to great meals in your crockpot.
+They’re largely considered comfort food and this easy recipe makes them great for any meal!

 Disclosure: This post contains links to items you can purchase that we make a commission on.